 One way to test your memory as well as strengthen it is to find memory games online.
 Memory games can help give you an idea of whether your memory might be failing.
 If you frequently lose the games, you might need to consider a more formal memory test.

-Games for memory can also help you strengthen your memory skills.
+Games for memory can also help you strengthen your memory skills as well as your problem solving skills.
 If you have found recently that you are having more problems with photographic memory, for example, but you pass memory tests, these games can help you exercise your mind and improve your memory over time.
-For these games to have a real effect, you need to do them frequently for a period of time.
+For these games to help improve memory function and overall brain health, you need to do them frequently for a period of time.

 After Your Home Testing

-If you have done memory tests at home and they show that you really are having memory problems, you will want to follow up with a medical professional as quickly as possible.
+If you have done memory tests at home and the results show that you really are having memory problems, you will want to follow up with a medical professional as quickly as possible.
 A doctor or psychologist can administer additional tests to discover the extent of your memory loss.
-They can also help you take the next steps toward the diagnosis of medical conditions that may be contributing to your memory problems.
+They can also provide pertinent information regarding the results and help you take the next steps toward the diagnosis of medical conditions that may be contributing to your memory problems.

 Online Therapy For Memory Issues